globoglobito/Python-Guide/README.md

 ```

 ### Advanced stuff:
-The add_argument method can configure behavior, such as making the parser attempt to convert arguments to the specified type like int or float or file (so long as its a single string argument)
+The add_argument method can configure behaviour, such as making the parser attempt to convert arguments to the specified type like int or float or file (so long as it’s a single string argument)

 ```python